The Higman operations and embeddings of recursive groups: The -machine

 constructed by one $4$-tuple of type \eqref{EQ first tuple}, and two $4$-tuples of type \eqref{EQ second tuple}, and this $g$ can be presented as $g=\sigma^{-2} g'$ for the function

 which is constructed by two $4$-tuples of type \eqref{EQ second tuple} (and the zero $4$-tuples, of course).

-Observe that in these two functions we took $4$ and $-4$ to be the \textit{opposites} of each other, ignoring the case when a tuple, say, by $(4,0,-5,0)$.
+Observe that in these two functions we took $4$ and $-4$ to be the \textit{opposites} of each other, ignoring the case of a tuple, say, $(4,0,-5,0)$.
 We will cover that issue later. \end{Example}

 \textbf{Step 2.} We see that from any positive $g(k)$ \textit{a chain} of positive, descending coordinates $g(k), g(k+2), g(k+4), \ldots$ starts for a $k=4i$ or $k=4i+2$.
 How may this chain end?

 \textit{Case 2.1.} The chain achieves $1$ (its \textit{last} positive coordinate) at some index $4j$, i.e., in the first half of some $4$-tuple $t_j$, like in \eqref{EQ second example}, then the term $g(4j+2)$ automatically is $1-1=0$.
 Starting from the term $g(4j+4)$ in $t_{j+1}$ we may have either zeros, or a new chain may begin from there.